the-grue/BareMetal-Node/README.md

 [NASM](http://www.nasm.us) (Assembly compiler) is required to build the loader and kernel, as well as the apps written in Assembly.
 [GCC](https://gcc.gnu.org/) (C compiler) is required for building the MCP, as well as the C applications.
 [Git](https://git-scm.com/) is used for pulling the software from GitHub.

-In Ubuntu this can be completed with the following command:
+In Debian this can be completed with the following command:

-	sudo apt-get install nasm gcc git
+	sudo apt install nasm gcc git

 ### Initial setup